tetracorp/dungeons-of-avalon/docs/_posts/2019-06-12-early-alpha-version.md

 castle).

 The Monster Gallery is not mentioned in the alpha, which does not have the finished art.
-The concept was probably intended to be added after the final monster art was produced.
+The final release has a Monster Gallery, which can be accessed by pressing `G` on the Adventurer's Guild screen.

 ### Spells